 Put motion sensors in your walkway or near your front door so they turn on only when necessary.
 You can also put them on a timer so that they switch off and on at random times.

-Wireless alarm systems are the less expensive, ? la carte version of their predecessor: Standard wired systems that require installation and maintenance.
+Wireless alarm systems are the less expensive, a la carte version of their predecessor: standard wired systems that require installation and maintenance.
 With wireless systems, you decide how many components you need (think: different sensors and alarms) and you can find a set that works within your budget.

 Most wireless alarm kits come with a main console, as well as additional motion detectors that send an alert when someone is on your property.
 You can also find systems that sync with your smartphone so you'll always know what's going on at your property, no matter where you are.